vukics/cppqed/doc/index.rst

    elementGuide

 For a deeper understanding and to be able to extend the framework with new modules, consult the constantly developing reference manual.
-If your problem is not (yet) covered therein, feel free to `contact the developers <http://sourceforge.net/project/memberlist.php?group_id=187775>`_.
+If your problem is not (yet) covered therein, :ref:`ask for support <support>`.

 .. toctree::
    :maxdepth: 2